Hub 4: Painting and Printmaking

-Many traditional art and design areas can be explored in the hub, covering painting, printmaking, papermaking, mono-printing, silkscreen, lithography, sculpture, drawing, photography, film-making, performance and emerging media.
+Many traditional art and design areas can be explored in the hub, covering painting, printmaking, papermaking, mono-printing, silkscreen, lithography, drawing and emerging media.

-The facilities are open to all School of the Arts, English and Drama members, and learning is aided by our renowned technical and teaching staff who provide an accomplished understanding of painting and printmaking.
+The facilities are open to all arts students, and learning is aided by our renowned technical and teaching staff who provide an accomplished understanding of painting and printmaking.

-The School of the Arts has dedicated painting support equipment housed in the Painting Workshop for access by students and staff, supported by staff with training in Fine Art and expertise in the preparation, production and presentation of all things painting.
+The School has dedicated painting support equipment housed in the painting workshop for access by students and staff, supported by our Painting Technical Tutor with a degree in Fine Art.

-Equipment and materials for preparing a variety of mediums and pigments primers and paints
+- Equipment, pigments and other raw materials for preparing a variety of paints, mediums and primers

-Users of our painting facilities benefit from taught workshops and one to one tuition from staff with impressive expertise in the following processes:
+Users of our painting facilities benefit from a wide variety of taught workshops and one-to-one tuition from our Technical Tutor, who has considerable expertise in the following processes:

-The preparation and application of a wide range of handmade painting mediums including Gesso, encaustic, rabbit skin glue and the manufacture of paint from pigments.
+- preparation and application of a wide range of handmade paints, mediums and primers including encaustic, beeswax paste, gesso and rabbit skin glue

-The printmaking studio in the School of the Arts has some of the finest technical facilities in the country, producing prints to a professional standard.
+The School's printmaking studio has has some of the finest technical facilities in the country, and enables students to produce prints to a professional standard.

-All members of the School of the Arts have access to our printmaking facilities and there are many forms of printmaking available.
+All arts students have access to our printmaking facilities and there are many forms of printmaking available.
 Some of the processes, techniques and equipment available are listed below:

 The equipment for papermaking is in a wet room area and includes a large wiz mixer for hydration of fibers and an industrial beater to prepare the pulp.